 If the return of scrunchies, padded headbands, and stackable barrettes has shown us anything, it’s that '90s hairstyles are having yet another moment.
 At the same time, hair colour is channeling retro influences for summer 2020, too, with the resurgence of blonde-boosting hair-lightening sprays — the grown-up version of lemon juice and Sun-In.

-Of course, lightening sprays aren't all sunny skies and salon-quality blonde highlights.
-Those of us who experimented with similar formulations in our youth may recall a certain undesirable brassiness or straw-like texture that tended to occur after religious use.
-We've been burned before — so we asked Perry Romanowski, an independent cosmetic chemist and co-founder of The Beauty Brains, who notes that this and similar formulas may impart a bit of hair damage, but not nearly as much as a trip to the salon.
+Historically, lightening sprays haven't been all sunshine and salon-quality blonde highlights; those of us who experimented with similar formulations in our youth may recall a certain downside of brassiness or straw-like texture.
+We've been burned before — so we asked Perry Romanowski, an independent cosmetic chemist and co-founder of The Beauty Brains, who says that these new formulas may impart a bit of hair damage, but not nearly as much as a trip to the salon.

-"Since [the lightening spray] contains hydrogen peroxide as the primary ingredient, you can expect that the user will experience some protein damage that can result in hair that is more brittle and that feels more dry,” Romanowski says.
-“However, the damage will be much less than getting hair coloured or bleached in standard ways.”
+"Since [lightening sprays] contain hydrogen peroxide as the primary ingredient, you can expect that the user will experience some protein damage that can result in hair that is more brittle and that feels more dry,” Romanowski says.
+“However, the damage will be much less than getting hair colored or bleached in standard ways.”

-Unlike with some lighteners of decades past, the stylist-owned brand considered such variables, and included conditioning ingredients to help neutralise the onset of damage.
-Romanowski points to PEG-40, hydrogenated castor oil, glycerin and even honey, which help mellow harshness brought on by the lightener’s star ingredient.
+Unlike whatever was inside that old-school yellow bottle, today's hair-care brands carefully considered the breakage issue, and included conditioning ingredients to help neutralize the onset of damage.
+Romanowski points to PEG-40, hydrogenated castor oil, glycerin, and even honey, which help mellow harshness brought on by most lighteners' star ingredient.